2 officers injured following encounter with dog

-PHILADELPHIA (WPVI) --Two Philadelphia lawmen are on the mend after a dangerous encounter with a dog while they were serving a warrant Thursday.
+NORTH PHILADELPHIA (WPVI) --Two Philadelphia police officers are on the mend after a dangerous encounter with a dog while they were serving a warrant Thursday.

-A Sergeant had to fire four shots when the dog got loose and attacked two other officers on the 2100 block of North 5th Street around 5 p.m.
+According to authorities, a sergeant had to fire four shots when the dog got loose and attacked two other officers on the 2100 block of North 5th Street in North Philadelphia around 5 p.m.

 A probation officer was bitten in the lower back and a police officer suffered a hand injury in the incident.